pillarwallet/pillarwallet-nodejs-sdk/README.md

 ```

-Method asset defaults returns a list of assets that contain the search criteria which would be the name,
-token symbol or smartcontract hexadecimal address.
+Returns a list of assets that contain the search criteria for name, token symbol, or smart contract hexadecimal address.

 ```typescript
 pillarSdk.asset.search(inputParams)
 ```

-* Connection Invite
+**Connection Invite**

 ```typescript
 const inputParams = {